 - sesame seeds (optional)

-- Mix the sake, mirin, soy sauce and sugar in a pot.
+Mix the sake, mirin, soy sauce, and sugar in a pot.
 Heat just to the point where the sugar dissolves.
 Turn off the heat and let cool.
-Submerge the birds in the marinade -- breast side down -- for up to 24 hours and at least 4 hours.
-About 30 minutes before you plant to cook, take your birds out and let them come to room temperature.
+Submerge the birds in the marinade -- breast side down -- for up to an hour.

-- Get your grill nice and hot.
+Get your grill nice and hot.
 Scrape down the grates and close the lid.
 Wet a paper towel with the vegetable oil and, using tongs, wipe down the grill grates.
-Put the birds breast side up on the grill, close the lid and cook over high heat for 3-4 minutes.
+Paint the birds with sesame oil and put them breast side up on the grill, close the lid and cook over high heat for 4 minutes.
 Up this to 5-6 minutes for pigeon or squab.

 - Open the lid and paint the doves with the reduced marinade.
 Turn them on their sides and paint the exposed side.
 Grill over high heat (with the cover open) that way for another 1-2 minutes, or until the sides are nicely grilled.
 Repeat on the other side.

 - Finally, turn the doves breast side down on the grill and paint the tops.
 Grill for another 2-3 minutes (cover open), or until the skin is browned.